Sea to Summit Trail – Table of Contents

 Near the top part of the trail, you also have the option of diverting onto the Shannon Basin Loop – an alternate route to reach the top.

 Dogs Allowed: Yes (but not up the gondola)

 Est. Driving Time from Vancouver: 60 Minutes

 The Sea to Summit trail brings you from the base of the Sea to Sky Gondola to the Summit Lodge at the top.
-You can start at the Stawamus Chief parking lot, the Sea to Sky Gondola basecamp, or from Shannon Falls parking.
-When I did this trail, I started at Shannon Falls, because, a) its where I could find parking and, b) it is the most scenic way to start the hike while only adding a little bit of easy distance to the overall trip.
+You can start at the Stawamus Chief parking lot, the Sea to Sky Gondola basecamp, or from the Shannon Falls parking lot.
+When I did this trail, I started at Shannon Falls, because, a) it’s where I could find parking and, b) it is the most scenic way to start the hike while only adding a little bit of easy distance to the trip.

-From here its some more climbing and a short distance to Upper Shannon Falls.
+From here, it’s some more climbing and a short distance to Upper Shannon Falls.
 Enjoy the waterfall, and then carry back on up the trail.
 You’ll emerge from the dense trees to a few bluffs with more great views of Squamish below.
 Continue to follow the markers and you’ll reach a map at the junction for Shannon Basin Loop.
-The Basin Loop will also take you to the summit, but to stay on Sea to Summit stay left here.

 Download the PDF version of this guide for offline use on any device